Linear displacement current solely driven by the quantum metric: Displacement current from electric polarization

+is the LDCC.
+Note that Eq.(\ref{DHEresponserelation}) displays a formal similarity to the IAHE since they are driven by the real part and the imaginary part of the quantum geometric tensor, respectively, as compared in FIG.(\ref{FIG0}a) and FIG.(\ref{FIG0}b).
+In fact, they can be derived in a unified way, as will be shown below.
+Interestingly, we find that $\sigma_{\beta\alpha}^D$ may include a transverse component $\sigma^D_{yx}$ when the integral of $G^{yx}_n$ does not vanish.
+Therefore, a displacement Hall effect in $\mathcal{T}$-invariant systems can be expected due to $\mathcal{T} G^{\beta\alpha}_n=G^{\beta\alpha}_n$.

-Note that the intrinsic linear (charge) Hall effect is forbidden by $\mathcal{T}$-symmetry in the DC case, as dictated by Onsager relation \cite{NagaosaAHE}.
-Generally, the linear DC Hall conductivity can be decomposed as \cite{XiaoCspin, XiaoCdynamical} $\sigma^{\alpha\beta} = \sigma^{\alpha\beta}_{\text{in}} + \tau \sigma^{\alpha\beta}_{\text{ex}}$, where the first term is intrinsic but $\mathcal{T}$-odd while the second term is $\mathcal{T}$-even but extrinsic due to the presence of the relaxation time $\tau$ \cite{XiaoC2023}.
-However, for AC displacement current, we find that the time derivative for the field-induced electric polarization replaces the role of $\tau$ in DC case \cite{XiaoCdynamical} and hence admits the intrinsic $\mathcal{T}$-even linear Hall effect, which does not show up in DC charge transport.
+We wish to remark that the intrinsic linear (charge) Hall effect is forbidden by $\mathcal{T}$-symmetry in the DC case, as dictated by Onsager relation \cite{Nagaosa2010} and the $\mathcal{T}$-odd nature for the corresponding response coefficient.
+In general, the linear DC Hall conductivity can be decomposed as $\sigma_{\alpha\beta} = \sigma_{\alpha\beta}^{\text{in}} + \tau \sigma_{\alpha\beta}^{\text{ex}}$ \cite{XiaoCspin, XiaoCdynamical}, where the first term is intrinsic but $\mathcal{T}$-odd while the second term is $\mathcal{T}$-even but extrinsic due to the presence of the relaxation time $\tau$ \cite{XiaoC2023}.
+However, for displacement current, we find that the time derivative for the field-induced electric polarization replaces the role of $\tau$ in DC case \cite{XiaoCdynamical} and hence allows the intrinsic $\mathcal{T}$-even linear Hall effect for the displacement current, which does not show up in DC charge transport.

 Up to now, we only present a qualitative discussion.
-Note that Eq.(\ref{DHEresponserelation}) is a hand waving derivation and the rigorous one should be obtained with the semiclassical theory acurate up to the second order, which will be discussed shortly after the development of the quantum theory of displacement current under an AC electric field.
-In addition, we comment that Eq.(\ref{first}) seems not applicable to gapless systems where the concept of electric polarization is not well defined.
+Particularly, Eq.(\ref{first}) is a hand waving derivation and the rigorous one should be obtained with quantum mechanical calculations, as detailed below.
+Additionally, we wish to remark that Eq.(\ref{first}) seems not applicable to gapless systems where the concept of electric polarization is not well defined \cite{XiaoCspin} particularly due to the static electric screening.
+However, this constraint can be relaxed in AC transport with a high frequency \cite{screen} .